A Christian Response to MP Marc Miller’s Comments on the Bible and “Hate Speech”

 Faith communities, in particular, become easy targets.
 A sermon about sin, repentance, or God’s design for creation can be recast as “hate” simply because someone feels confronted by it.
 But confrontation is not hatred—it’s part of how truth and grace work together.
 The Word of God first exposes what’s wrong and then goes on to heal what’s broken.

-Christians must therefore resist this redefinition.
+Christians will therefore resist this redefinition.
 To preach Christ crucified and His entire Word is not an act of hate—it is an act of love.
 To teach God’s Word is not a crime—it is Grace.
 A society that criminalizes disagreement does not protect minorities; it endangers everyone.
+The Church stands for the protection of the vulnerable—not by adopting the tools of silence, but by proclaiming the Word of Christ with courage, humility, and love.

 Comments